freenas/freenas-docs/userguide/sharing.rst

   that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
-If this box is unchecked, even the owner of the share won't see it or be able to create a drive mapping for the share in Windows Explorer.
+If this box is unchecked, even the owner of the share will not see it or be able to create a drive mapping for the share in Windows Explorer.
 However, they can still access the share from the command line.
 Unchecking this option provides limited security and is not a substitute for proper permissions and password control.

 * If some files on a shared volume should be hidden and inaccessible to users, put a *veto files=* line in the